About

 A state of consciousness is understood as a complete identity position, a stable way of perceiving oneself and the world.
 Each state carries its own expectations, interpretations, emotional responses, and patterns of behavior.
 When a state changes, the individual's experience of reality changes as well.

 Rather than encouraging emotional intensity or repetitive techniques, Lynna emphasizes the internal shift that occurs when a new state becomes natural.
-When the mind accepts a condition as already true, it becomes psychologically settled.
-From that stability, the external expression of that state begins to unfold.
+Her teaching restores the precision Neville Goddard used when explaining conscious creation.

 While many modern interpretations of Neville Goddard focus exclusively on manifestation, Lynna's work also emphasizes The Promise, which Neville described as the spiritual awakening of the individual.